-There's no standard definition of a job-hopper, but according to Ajilon's survey of HR professionals, people who change jobs every one to two years may be considered job-hoppers.
+There’s no standard definition, but people who change jobs every one to two years may be considered job-hoppers.

 “A good recruiter can work with a less-than-linear history.
 On the flip side, if you’re a job-hopper because you’re indecisive about your career goals or you ditch a job the moment it gets tough, recruiters will easily recognize that and won’t work with you,” says Lauren Milligan, career advancement coach at ResuMAYDAY.